amadayami/amadayami/README.md

 - 👋 Hi, I’m @amadayami or Amadaya Michael, but you can call me Fen.
 - 👀 I’m interested in video games and cats and making cool programs.
-- 🌱 I’m currently learning HTML and CSS after not using it for a few years.
+- 🌱 I’m currently working with HTML, CSS, and Java.
 - 📫 How to reach me ... @ my work email: amadayamichael@gmail.com

 <!---